Here are the first two chapters of Vevin Song. Enjoy!

 Marla looked down in shame.
 She felt like a student herself, being detained by the teacher at the end of the school day.
 She didn't have an answer, like every other time she was asked about it.

 'I know things are difficult at home.
-Your father going through what he went through.
+Your father, after everything he went through.
 Your mother—'

 'I don't want to talk about it.'
-Marla kept her head lowered but could feel her cheeks growing hot.
+Marla kept her head lowered, her cheeks growing hot.

 'Then what?'
-Marla snapped, balling both fists—the one with the cut nearly made her yelp in pain as she did so.
+Marla snapped, balling both fists—the cut in her hand flared and she nearly yelped.
 'You'll cut off my meals and make me and Dad starve?'

 'You...you don't understand what it's like,' Marla said.
 She leaned forward, her eyes threatening to water.
-She squinted to avoid crying, knowing how weak she would look in front of the councillor.
+She squinted to hold back her tears, knowing how weak she would look in front of the councillor.
 'I'm providing for me and him.
 You don't know what it's like to have that sort of responsibility—'

 'Don't lecture me about responsibility.'
 Nia's voice rose.
 'My job is to be responsible for not just the students here, but for the entire cocoon.
-One hundred thousand people.
+One hundred thousand lives.
 Your job is to be responsible for just thirty of them.
 With everything that has happened, it's not asking for too much.
-The least you could do is play your part.'
+The least you can do is play your part.'

 'I never wanted to be a teacher.'
 Marla sounded more timid than she had intended to be.

 'Not all of us can be Goldgills.
 I know you've expressed your wish at getting a job like that, but we cannot risk having many people go to the island.
 The cocoon may not live up to your expectations, but the open world is...wild.
 I've seen up close what a Lightbird can do.'
-Marla noticed Nia shudder slightly.
+Nia shuddered.
 'The point is, we have to make the best of what we have.
 We're lucky to be alive.'

 'Lucky.'
 Marla snorted.